Middleware Reference¶

 - Only intercepts

-- Appends rule messages and tool hints to result content
+- Appends collected hints/warnings to result content

 MCPSemanticEnrichmentMiddleware¶